-Colleges intending to enrol students aged 14- to 15-years-olds in 2017 to 2018 academic year should ensure they meet the programme eligibility criteria stated in this guide, and inform ESFA of their intent by 14 July 2017.
+Colleges intending to enrol students aged 14 to 15 years olds in 2020 to 2021 academic year should ensure they meet the programme eligibility criteria stated in this guide, and inform ESFA of their intent by 1 August 2020.

 The expression of intent must be submitted by the college principal and chair of governors, and must include a completed ‘readiness to open checklist’.

-Colleges are expected to have discussed their intent to directly enrol 14- to 16-year-olds with relevant local authorities before submitting their expression of interest.
+Colleges are expected to have discussed their intent to directly enrol 14 to 16 year olds with relevant local authorities before submitting their expression of intent.